Academics at Sunrise

 We pattern our school after a “normal high school” setting with block scheduling and in-the-classroom direct instruction from a teacher.
 Sunrise sets itself apart from other residential treatment programs by having our school building on a different campus than the residential homes.
 This allows our students to practice building and maintaining healthy relationships with other peers in an academic setting.

 Not only are we able to meet students’ therapeutic needs in our academic setting, but we also have the adaptability to meet students’ varying academic needs.
 From building in added structure for our students with learning difficulties to enhancing rigor for honors students, we can meet a variety of academic needs.
 Sunrise works with previous and post schools to help with smooth transitions in and out of Sunrise.
-Students are able to make-up missing credits, remain on track for graduation, and can even graduate from high school after meeting the Utah graduation requirements.a
+Students are able to make-up missing credits, remain on track for graduation, and can even graduate from high school after meeting the Utah graduation requirements.

 977 internship outline 1